 Nicole then furthered her interest in the figurative from, exploring the combination of stone, cast aluminium, steel and stainless steel.

-My career as a boilermaker working with steel has been a large part of my development as a disciplined maker.
-More recently my work has moved away from the industrial environment and I find that creating sculpture allows me to further explore and enjoy my ideas with mild steel, cor-ten and stainless steel without boundaries and limitations.
-Time spent with a pencil lost in a sketchbook, or in my Macedon studio between the welder and grinder fill me with excitement and limitless possibilities.
+Chris’ career as a boilermaker working with steel has been a large part of his development as a disciplined maker.
+His recent work has moved away from the industrial environment as he has found that creating sculpture allows him to further explore and enjoy his ideas with mild steel, corten and stainless steel without boundaries and limitations.

-Over the years I have developed a preference for sculpting animals.
-Their natural grace and athleticism make them an easy subject for me.
-Rather than just producing a study of nature, I seek to accentuate in a sculpture an animal’s strength or charm, often choosing to elongate limbs or exaggerate the body volume, for the purpose of making a work of art, of beauty, that will be valued for life.
+Anthony has for years had a preference for sculpting animals, as their natural grace and athleticism make them an easy subject.
+Rather than just producing a study of nature, he seeks to accentuate in a sculpture an animal’s strength or charm, often choosing to elongate limbs or exaggerate the body volume, for the purpose of making a work of art.